kherin/paperboy/README.md

-# server-app
+# Paperboy
-An experimental server application.
+An experimental PWA using websockets.